samchopair/vendorportalvendordocs/common/troubleshooting.md

 **Q: Can I request new categories?**

-A: Categories are synced from Catsy and managed by administrators.
+A: Categories are managed by administrators.
 Contact your administrator to request new categories.

 **Q: What are attribute groups?**